-Νο Nature of Negative environmental/s ocial Impacts Mitigation Measures Respon sibility Performance Indicators Monitoring activity Cost per year (KES) Ι. CONSTRUCTIO Α. ENVIRONMENT AL IMPACTS i.
+No Nature of Negative environmental/so cial Impacts Mitigation Measures Respon sibility Performance Indicators Monitoring activity Cost per year (KES) 1.
+CONSTRUCTION PHASE A. ENVIRONMENT A AL IMPACTS i.
 Noise and • Use modern equipment, which produces the least noise.
-Any unavoidably Contract -Noise Survey 100,000 Excessive noisy equipment should be identified and located in an area where it has least or / Audit Vibration impact; Engineer -Permissible • Noise shielding screens should be used and the operation of such machinery in charge noise levels restricted to when required; during • For mobile equipment, fit efficient silencers and enclose engine constructions compartments in plant vehicles; -No noise • For fixed plants, isolate source by enclosure in acoustic structure; Complains Raise barriers around noisy equipment;
+Any unavoidably Contracto -Noise Survey 100,000 Excessive noisy equipment should be identified and located in an area where it has least r / Audit Vibration impact; Engineer -Permissible • Noise shielding screens should be used and the operation of such machinery in charge noise levels restricted to when required; during • For mobile equipment, fit efficient silencers and enclose engine constructions compartments in plant vehicles; -No noise • For fixed plants, isolate source by enclosure in acoustic structure; Complains • Raise barriers around noisy equipment;

-Notify the public of construction activities that may be perceived as noisy and intrusive prior to starting construction; Establish means for the public to contact the engineers-in-charge (i.e., provide telephone number, email, etc.) and provide methods to handle complaints; The use of hearing protection gears by workers when exposed to noise levels above 85 dB(A); Ensure that noise & excessive vibration from construction activities are within permissible levels as per the provision of the Environmental Management and Coordination (Noise and Excessive Vibration Pollution) (Control) Regulations, 2009.
+• Notify the public of construction activities that may be perceived as noisy and intrusive prior to starting construction; Establish means for the public to contact the engineers-in-charge (i.e., provide telephone number, email, etc.) and provide methods to handle complaints; The use of hearing protection gears by workers when exposed to noise levels above 85 dB(A); Ensure that noise & excessive vibration from construction activities are within permissible levels as per the provision of the Environmental Management and Coordination (Noise and Excessive Vibration Pollution) (Control) Regulations, 2009.
 This includes among others adhering to permissible noise and vibration level; Care should be exercised when selecting equipment to avoid use of time worn or damaged machinery with high level of noise emissions that would have a negative impact in the environment. ii.
-Airborne Emissions Construction equipment will be maintained in good operating condition to reduce exhaust emissions; Construction sites, transportation routes, diversions and materials handling sites to be water-sprayed on dry and windy days, especially if near sensitive receptors, such as the Moi stadium area; Haulage trucks must be covered or the aggregates sprayed with water before loading the haulage trucks; All diesel fuel in use should be ultra-low sulphur diesel; The project area will be cordoned off to minimize dust migration to nearby Contract or / Engineer in charge quality monitoring 100,000 facilities by wind; Speed controls by temporary speed bumps on diversions where necessary within the construction site; Staff working in dust generating activities e.g. site preparation, excavation, concrete mixing, stone dressing should be provided with personal protective equipment (PPE) the use of PPE shall be enforced; Avoiding open burning of solid wastes. iii.
-Soil and water pollution Open stockpiles of construction materials on site should be covered with tarpaulin or similar fabric during rainy season; Prevent the washing away of construction materials, soil, silt or debris into any drainage system; All machinery and equipment should be regularly maintained and serviced to avoid leak oils; Maintenance and servicing of vehicle, machinery and equipment must be carried out in a designated area (protected service bays) and where oil is completely restrained from reaching the ground; Oil products and materials should be stored in site stores or in the contractor's yard; Car wash areas and other places handling oil related activities within the site must be installed along the drainage channels leading from such areas; There should be no flooding within the site at all to prevent seepage of contaminated water into underground water sources; Contract or / Engineer in charge -Soil test analysis spill occurrence areas n 100,000
+Airborne Emissions Construction equipment will be maintained in good operating condition to reduce exhaust emissions; Construction sites, transportation routes, diversions and materials handling sites to be water-sprayed on dry and windy days, especially if near sensitive receptors, such as the Moi stadium area; Haulage trucks must be covered or the aggregates sprayed with water before loading the haulage trucks; All diesel fuel in use should be ultra-low sulphur diesel; The project area will be cordoned off to minimize dust migration to nearby Contracto r / Engineer in charge quality monitoring 100,000 iii.
+Soil and water facilities by wind; • Speed controls by temporary speed bumps on diversions where necessary within the construction site; • Staff working in dust generating activities e.g. site preparation, excavation, concrete mixing, stone dressing should be provided with personal protective equipment (PPE) the use of PPE shall be enforced; • Avoiding open burning of solid wastes.
+Contracto -Soil test analysi s in 100,000 111. pollution Open stockpiles of construction materials on site should be covered with tarpaulin or similar fabric during rainy season; Prevent the washing away of construction materials, soil, silt or debris into any drainage system; All machinery and equipment should be regularly maintained and serviced to avoid leak oils; Maintenance and servicing of vehicle, machinery and equipment must be carried out in a designated area (protected service bays) and where oil is completely restrained from reaching the ground; r / Engineer in charge spill occurrence areas S III 100,000 Oil products and materials should be stored in site stores or in the contractor's yard; Car wash areas and other places handling oil related activities within the site must be well managed, and the drains from these areas controlled.
+Oil interceptors must be installed along the drainage channels leading from such areas; There should be no flooding within the site at all to prevent seepage of contaminated water into underground water sources;